PoisotLab/EcologicalNetworks.jl/doc/index.md

 This `Julia` module implements a set of measures and utilities to work on probabilistic ecological networks.

-It is compagnon code to the paper by Poisot et al., currently *under revision* for *Methods in Ecology and Evolution*.
+It is companion code to the paper by Poisot et al., currently *under revision* for *Methods in Ecology and Evolution*.
 A preprint of the paper can be accessed on [bioRxiv][brxpaper].